 More Detail »

-This month's teacher feature is Angela Black, a second grade teacher at Walton Rural Life Center in Newton, Kansas.
+This month's teacher feature is Teresa Schulze, a fifth and sixth grade teacher at Eisenhower Elementary in Norton, Kan.
 READ MORE»

-As of Oct.
-31, 2014, this is a list of the Ag Advocate Donors.
-We greatly appreciate their support of KFAC and agricultural education in Kansas.
+As of February 24, 2015, this is a list of the Ag Advocate Donors.
+We greatly appreciate your support of KFAC and agricultural education in Kansas.
 If you're interested in becoming a donor, please download Ag Advocate Donor form.

 Take a look at our 2014 Annual Report to learn about KFAC and our wonderful 2014 year!